-How does the new system change the DER connection process from 1 March?
+How does the new system change the DER connection process?

 The connection process will remain unchanged for customers, and the local network service provider should always be the first place to go to get connected.
-But the local network will be required to provide information into the DER Register based on information received during network connection approval, as well as information collected from the eCoC process.
+But the local network will be required to provide information into the DER Register, and will ask, qualified electrical contractors and/or DER installers to provide information about what is installed on site into the DER Register.